sockheadrps/rpaudio/docs/source/autoapi/rpaudio/index.rst

+      ..
+          !! processed by numpydoc !!

    .. py:method:: set_effects_chain(effect_list)

       Sets the effects chain for the audio channel.

       This method accepts a list of effects and applies them to the audio channel.
       The effects can include FadeIn, FadeOut, and ChangeSpeed.

       Example: